gabrielmcg/Docker-docs/ops/README.md

 <li class="li"><code class="ph codeph">playbooks/monitoring.yml</code> installs and configures the Splunk Universal Forwarders.
 The variable <code class="ph codeph">monitoring_stack</code> in <code class="ph codeph">group_vars/vars</code> is used to specify the type of deployment you want.
-A value of <code class="ph codeph">splunk_demo</code> will result in this playbook deploying a splunk enterprise instance for demo purposes.
+A value of <code class="ph codeph">splunk_demo</code> will result in this playbook deploying a Splunk enterprise instance for demo purposes.
 A value of <code class="ph codeph">splunk</code>
 is used to configure an external production Splunk deployment.
 </li>